 If an executor or the administrator mismanages estate funds, resulting in a loss to the beneficiaries, the fiduciary can be found personally liable for the loss.

-Probate court does not require executor or administrator bonds in the case of every estate.
+The probate court does not require executor or administrator bonds in the case of every estate.
 A probate judge who is confident that the executor or administrator will meet their responsibilities can decide to waive the bond.
 However, there are circumstances where the probate court requires an executor or administrator bond.
 Some examples include:

 - When family members or other parties contest a decedent’s will